Pigeon Forge, Tennessee

-Pigeon Forge is a mountain resort city in Sevier County, Tennessee, United States.
+Pigeon Forge is a city in Sevier County, Tennessee, United States.
 The population was 6,343 at the 2020 census.
 Situated 5 mi north of Great Smoky Mountains National Park, Pigeon Forge is a tourist destination that caters primarily to Southern culture and country music fans.
-The city's attractions include Dollywood and Dollywood's Splash Country, WonderWorks, Alcatraz East Crime Museum, Dolly Parton's Stampede, and numerous gift shops, outlet malls, amusement rides, and musical theaters.
+The city's attractions include Dollywood and Dollywood's Splash Country as well as numerous other museums, musical theaters, and shopping centers.

 History

 Early history

 Monument honoring Samuel Wear in Pigeon Forge City Park.

 The name "Pigeon Forge" comes from an iron forge built by Isaac Love (1783–1854) some time around 1820.
 The name of this forge referred to its location along the Little Pigeon River, in the vicinity of what became the Old Mill.
 The name of the river comes from the flocks of passenger pigeons that frequented its banks when the first Euro-American settlers arrived.

 For centuries, the Cherokee used the valley where Pigeon Forge is located as a hunting ground.
 A Cherokee footpath known as "Indian Gap Trail" crossed the Great Smokies from North Carolina and passed through the Pigeon Forge valley en route to its junction with Great Indian Warpath in modern Sevierville.
 (US-441 closely parallels this ancient trail, although it crests the mountains at Newfound Gap rather than Indian Gap).
 From Sevierville, Great Indian Warpath headed west toward the Overhill Cherokee towns along the Little Tennessee River.